Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Security-Code.md

 title: card
 -->

-The below table identifies the required parameters in the `card` object.
+The below table identifies the additional required parameters in the `card` object.

 | Variable | Type| Maximum Length | Description |
 |---------|----------|----------------|---------|